prateektiwari7/webcamera-capture-live-streaming/README.md

 # webcamera-capture-live-streaming

-This is open cv algorith that is used for capturing your live camera into video file .
+This is open cv algorithm that is used for capturing your live camera into video file .

 You can easily grap all the live streaming of user through AI python Script.